BlakeWills/OpenTelemetry-Demo/docs/AuthenticationServiceInstrumentation.md

 1. Hash the users password
 2. Query the database to find the user

 We know the query isn't taking all the time, so could it be the `HashPassword()` method?
-Unfortunately there's no `AddHashPasswordInstrumentation` library, but we can add our own instrumentation by wrapping the code in an `Activity`.
+Unfortunately, there's no `AddHashPasswordInstrumentation` library, but we can add custom instrumentation by wrapping the code in an `Activity`.

 First, we need an `System.Diagnostics.ActivitySource` to create activities from, so add the following field to the top of the `AuthenticationService` class.